bchiang7/v4/content/featured/Peek/index.md

 A web app for visualizing project stats from Github &amp; Gitlab data.
 User can search any open source project details such as comunity support,stars,forks,issues,new releases etc., on a single dashboard.
-This is a collaboration project started recently, first release expected by end of this month.
+This is a collaboration project started recently, first release expected very soon.
 Click on GitHub icon to see the source code.